HumanCellAtlas/dcp-community/charters/DataProcessingService/charter.md

 ### Operations

 * Operating the instance of the HCA DCP Data Processing Service
-* Initiation and management of the execution of all data processing pipelines that run in the HCA DCP
+* Initiation and management of the execution of all data processing pipelines that run on scientific data in the HCA DCP
-* Establishing and operating automated practices around engineering testing of pipelines in the HCA DCP
+* Establishing and operating automated practices around engineering testing of pipelines executed in the HCA DCP Date Processing Service

 ### Documentation

-* Creating and outputting metadata on the transformations done to the data in accordance with the HCA DCP Metadata Schema
+* Creating and outputting metadata on the operations done to the data in accordance with the HCA DCP Metadata Schema
 * Documentation on the Data Processing Service and guides on using the service
 * Creating documentation and scripting around the deployment of the Data Processing Service